-Capital assets, which include property, plant, equipment, and infrastructure assets (roads, bridges, sidewalks, and similar items), are reported in the applicable governmental or business-type activities column in the government-wide and proprietary fund financial statements.
+Capital assets, which include property, plant, equipment, infrastructure assets (roads, bridges, sidewalks, and similar items), and right-to-use assets acquired under leasing arrangements, are reported in the applicable governmental or business-type activities column in the government-wide and proprietary fund financial statements.
 Capital assets are defined by the County as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value.